-She acts for both sides in road traffic offences including dangerous driving matters and is regularly instructed in cases involving exceptional hardship and special reasons arguments.
+She acts for both sides in road traffic offences, including dangerous driving matters, and regularly and successfully appears in cases involving exceptional hardship and special reasons arguments.

 Danielle is developing her coronial and regulatory experience and practice: she has been instructed to act on behalf of the interested party at inquest; and she has undertaken a secondment with the Care Quality Commission to advise on criminal and civil enforcement matters.

 Danielle is regularly asked to advise on a range of issues for the CQC in cases which often involve complex factual and legal issues prior to enforcement action being taken, and in relation to complex company/provider structures ahead of sentencing matters.

 Danielle has been instructed in the successful conduct of criminal trials (CQC v Hillgreen, led by Paul Greaney K.C.), sentences and legal arguments on jurisdiction with a focus on issues of limitation (CQC v RMBI).
 Danielle has in addition acted for the CQC in the successful conduct of Urgent Applications to Suspend or Cancel Registration, and First Tier Tribunal Appeals ranging from half a day to 15 day time estimates.
 (CQC v TAC, ABC LLP v CQC [2019 and 2021], GRNH v CQC)